KoFiL4/aimlFin2026_g_bedoshvili25/task_3/ddos.md

 3. Implementation Details
 The analysis was performed using Python with the pandas and scikit-learn libraries.
 Below are the key fragments of the source code:

+To reproduce this analysis, ensure you have pandas, scikit-learn, and matplotlib installed.
+Run the provided ddos_regression.py script while the server.log file is in the same directory

 ```python
 # Initializing the Linear Regression model
 model = LinearRegression()